The Battle of Fulford ... at York Racecourse

 C J: “The Norse ships posed a threat to which the Mercians were bound to respond.
 The boats might threaten an attack on York, make a landing on the west bank, or a move to outflank Morcar.
 A bridge of boats might have been feasible and that would have moved part of the conflict to Middlethorpe.
 However, the possibility of a D-Day style landing by King Harald to allow full battle on these ings, didn’t happen.
 It would be many centuries before an opposed, mass landing from ships would be successful.”

 MB: This arbitrarily presupposes that the English were waiting at the battlefield for the Norse army/fleet to arrive.
 It has no basis.
 The Norse accounts unambiguously say that the Norse fleet was ‘lying in the Ouse’ when Morcar and Edwin leave York, they unambiguously go on to say that Harald then lands and arrays his troops before the engagement.
-Therefore, the English were not at already battlefield waiting for the Norse army to disembark.
+Therefore, the English were not at already at the battlefield waiting for the Norse army to disembark.

 C J: “This was one of the areas chosen by archaeologists for a comparative metal detecting survey but it yielded only modern debris.”